jSieber7/jSieber7.github.io/_posts/2019-6-2-Google-Cloud-Setup-for-Data-Science.md

 You will be asked to log in and set your defaults.

-After you get the SDK tool set-up, you want to create your own virtual machine in order to host your super-charged data science platform.
+After you get the SDK tool set-up, we can now create a virtual machine in order to host our super-charged data science platform.
 You can do this with a single command with customized arguments to suit your specific needs.
-The example I use here is based off the [fast.ai instructions]([https://course.fast.ai/start_gcp.html](https://course.fast.ai/start_gcp.html)) and shown below:
+The example I use here is based off the [fast.ai instructions](https://course.fast.ai/start_gcp.html) and shown below:

 ```
 $ gcloud compute instances create deep-learning --zone=us-east1-b --image-family=pytorch-latest-gpu --image-project=deeplearning-platform-release \